 Currency Exchange – Not available in the airport.
 The closest foreign currency exchange is a Travelex branch inside a Westamerica Bank in Sacramento.

 Duty Free & Shopping – At the time of this update, there are no duty free shops available at Sacramento Airport.
-Several other shops are available in terminals A and B.
+Several other shops are available in terminals A and B. If you are Airside in Terminal A, the Travelmart may be a good choice for last minute snacks (Hours: 4:30AM – 12:00AM).

 Food & Drinks – Food concessions throughout the airport operate on varying schedules, with some open as early as 4:00AM and most closed by 9:00PM.
 At the time of this update, there are no 24-hour dining options.
-Terminal A offers 9 food concessions and you will find 13 in Terminal B.
+Terminal A offers 9 food concessions and you will find 13 in Terminal B. Vending machines are also available in both terminals.

 Luggage Storage & Lockers – Not available.